LaxmiVanam/Book-recommendation-system-using-Pyspark/README.md

 - Invent a new similarity metric that takes number of co-raters into consideration.
 - Take the author of the books into consideration to boost the scores.

+Dataset:
+•BX-Books - Books are identified by their respective ISBN.
+Invalid ISBNs have already been removed from the dataset.
+Moreover, some content-based information is obtained from Amazon Web Services.
+•BX-Book-Ratings - Contains the book rating information.
+Ratings are either explicit, expressed on a scale from 1-10 (higher values denoting higher appreciation), or implicit, expressed by 0.

-This is based on the publivly available Books crossing dataset pulled from :http://www2.informatik.uni-freiburg.de/~cziegler/BX/
+This is based on the publicly available Books crossing dataset pulled from :http://www2.informatik.uni-freiburg.de/~cziegler/BX/

 Keywords- collaborative filtering,  recommendation systems, pyspark,cache, persist, broadcast variables, cosine similarity